Rinrodan/HanaBustillos.com/content/blog/romans-8-38-39.md

 ## Nothing Can Separate Us

->"Mistakes, challenges, and failings will not separate you from the God who loves you no matter what"

-&nbsp;&nbsp;For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation will be able to separate us from the love of God in Christ Jesus our Lord.
+> &nbsp;&nbsp;For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation will be able to separate us from the love of God in Christ Jesus our Lord.

-Romans 8:38-39
+[Romans 8:38-39][verse]

 &nbsp;&nbsp;For many Christians, this is the crux of the Gospel message.
 It’s the heart of it all, the reminder that no matter what we do or think, God still loves us.
 It’s heady and heavy at the same time.
 Both freeing and restraining.
 Encouraging but daunting.